You Are Invited to Participate In Our Annual

 Digital images must be sized to a maximum 1050 pixels vertical and 1400 horizontal, regardless of orientation, and include

-A team of two external judges will evaluate all entered digital images.
+A team of two external judges will evaluate all digital images using a standardized scoring system.

 Judges will not know the artist’s name, and may choose all or no images from the same person.